kawuchuu/Cerium/README.md

 # ProJshMod

 A Discord bot that's in very early stages.
-Only supposed to function properly on certain servers.
+Expect bugs and crashes.

+# Programs and Packages Required
+- Dependencies
+    - `discord.js`
+    - `opusscript` (you should use `node-opus` if possible)
+    - `ytdl-core`
+- Programs
+    - Node.JS
+    - A terminal client
+    - FFmpeg (required for `!play` command)